Grokitach/Stalker_GAMMA/Patchnotes_0.9.1.md

 **Visuals**
 - Updated Reshade to 5.9.2 with addon support: Reshade effects don't mess with the UI anymore thanks to Demonized EXE.
 - Sun quality to medium and shadows scanlines fixes: no more parallel evenly spaced bugged shadow lines on surfaces.
-- New SSS and atmospherics versions
+- New SSS and atmospherics versions.
-- Actor shadow on by default
+- Actor shadow on by default.

 **Audio**